newjersey/innovation.nj.gov/content/_impactreports/2025/empowering-job-creators.md

 order: 8
 ---

-## Agency Partners

-- State Business Action Center
-- Economic Development Authority
-- Treasury
-- Labor

-And many others!

 ## Snapshot

-We evaluated the impact of Business.NJ.gov at 5 years, finding that those who used the site started businesses nearly a month sooner than those who didn’t.
+Total users rose 10% in 2025, with usage of the site from underserved communities up 23%.
+Also, we evaluated the impact of Business.NJ.gov at 5 years, finding that those who used the site started businesses nearly a month sooner than those who didn’t.
 That translated to about $168 million more in payroll earnings in 2024.
-As of September, 65,000 businesses (and 200,000 accounts) have formed through Business.NJ.gov, which now features over 60 starter kits and plain-language instructions for over 300 permits and licenses.
+As of September, 65,000 businesses (and 204,000 accounts) have formed through Business.NJ.gov, which now features over 60 starter kits and plain-language instructions for over 300 permits and licenses.
+About 15% of New Jersey businesses now form through this platform.

 ## What They’re Saying